Personalization is one of the 2017 funeral trends funeral directors expect to grow.

 Families want funeral services to reflect their loved one and let everyone experience what made their life special.

-Since personalization is on the rise, we’ve come up with a list of 11 ways to personalize a funeral service to help you brainstorm ideas to better serve your families.
+Since personalization is on the rise, we’ve come up with a list of 11 ways to personalize a funeral service.

 Family and Friends Involvement

 Family and friends can have personal involvement in the funeral service to help them grieve and honor their loved one.
 They can be a pallbearer or read a eulogy in tribute of the deceased, or if they’d rather do something behind-the-scenes, they can help create personalized photo displays about the deceased, which we’ll talk about in more detail later in this post.

 Don’t underestimate the healing power of flowers; flowers express feelings of love, show sympathy, and give hope and strength to grieving families.
 Creative, personalized floral sprays can showcase a loved one’s hobby, such as incorporating golf balls into the floral spray if they played golf.
 Or, you can personalize the floral spray by including photos of the deceased.

 Food and grieving go hand in hand and create more opportunities for personalization.
 Families can serve their loved one’s favorite foods, or if their loved one liked to cook, use their recipes to make their signature dishes to serve.
 Family and friends can be given a copy of the recipes as a memorial gift to take with them.